thegooddocsproject/templates/writing-tips.md

   * Tools like `Vale` help you identify style issues. ([This article](https://hackernoon.com/lint-lint-and-away-linters-for-the-english-language-70f4b22cc73c) includes a list of other linter tools.)
 * Avoid colloquialisms and jargon because it makes it harder for a non-native English speaker to understand your words.
 * Avoid including acronyms in your documentation without writing the spelled-out form on the first use.
 You can use the acronym for subsequent references.
 * Avoid adding your own opinions, or the opinions of others.
-Doing this clouds a reader's ability to draw conclusions about the discussion.
+Doing this clouds a reader's ability to draw conclusions from the documentation.

 ## Writing procedural steps